cs-fullstack-master/backend-nodejs-intro-set2-hw-websvcs/README.md

 2. In your JavaScript text, read pages 382 - 383 then answer the following question:

-Based on your research and understanding, why is built-in serialization/de-serialization useful?
+Based on your research and understanding, how is built-in serialization/de-serialization useful?

 ANSWER HERE: